Rebalancing Positions

 set_target_shares(ctxs, targets)

-You can find more information and examples of using Riskfolio-Lib on the official documentation.
+You can find more information and examples of using Riskfolio-Lib on its official documentation.
 Now, let’s move on to backtesting the strategy!

 [8]: